jbryer/VisualStats/README.md

         shiny::shinyApp(ui = FEATURE_shiny_ui, server = FEATURE_shiny_server, ...)
     }

+**Note: Using shinylive to embed Shiny applications currently does not work consistently.
+For now Shiny applications are hosted using Shiny server and are embedded using HTML iframes.**

 Within the Quarto document where the Shiny application is to be embedded, add the following code in a `shinylive-r` code chunk.
 Note that we need to source the R scripts containing the relevant functions.